hvfrancesco/homino/README.md

 How does Homino compare to Arduino?
 -----------------------------------

-Homino replicates almost all the features of Atmega328 based Arduino, with a few of design limitations:
+Homino replicates almost all the features of Atmega328 based Arduino, with a few design limitations:

 - No on-board usb-to-ttl, you will need an external usb-ttl cable to program it or a serial port adapter that can handle RS232 level switching (however auto-reset works flawlessly)
 - No ISP connector